๐Ÿงฌ FLUXMATERIA — LIFE SCIENCE

 Use case 4

-kon / koff / residence time per pose, useful for the kinetics-driven discovery programmes where slow-off-rate is the goal.
+kon / koff / residence time per pose, useful for the kinetics-driven discovery programs where slow-off-rate is the goal.

 Use case 5